 - Last Modified:

-This standard includes general information on the characteristics and common uses of terra cotta and identifies typical problems associated with the material along with common causes of its deterioration.
+This document includes general information on the characteristics and common uses of terra cotta and identifies typical problems associated with the material along with common causes of its deterioration.

 Characteristics of Terra cotta: